Before we jump into the tutorial, let us check all the items required for this is available with us and prepare our hardware.

 - At the prompt Would you like the serial port hardware to be enabled? answer 'Yes'.

-In order to check the drivers, first press the Power Key of the HAT which will power up the module(You may confirm it when the STAT LED lits)
+In order to check the drivers, first press the PWRKEY button of the HAT which will power up the module.

-- Then open up a terminal and run
+Then open up a terminal and run the commands below.
+Expected outputs are as follows:

 - Download the Cellular IoT Application Shield repository.